 The second part of our tour was aboard a medium sized boat, where we received photography pointers from the tour guides throughout the drive.
-We were radioed by another boat who had come across a mama humpback whale and her baby breaching in and out of the water every couple of minutes.
-We sat and captured this amazing sight for well over an hour in which time six more boats joined us.
-The whales aimed to please us as far as entertainment goes and they were enjoying our eyes on them.
+We were radioed by another boat that had come across a mama humpback whale.
+She and her baby breached in and out of the water every couple of minutes.
+Our group captured this amazing sight for well over an hour, in which time six more boats joined us.
+The whales aimed to please us as far as entertainment goes and they were enjoying our eyes being fixed on them.
 I was never fond of whales, yet at that moment I grew to love the gracefulness and beauty of these magical creatures.
 We also saw sea lions playing on the buoys and a few other whales on the return trip.

 The most beautiful thing about Juneau to me was Mendenhall’s breathtaking glaciers around the Visitor Center.
-Until now, I had only seen photos which really do no justice to the depths of frozen ice and prisms of colored lights reflecting from, through, and off the sparkling icebergs.
+Until now, I had only seen photos, which really do no justice to the depths of frozen ice and prisms of colored lights reflecting from, through, and off the sparkling icebergs.
 I was spellbound.
 The eerie quietness of the surroundings and cool moist feeling you get from just being in the presence of something so cold, old, and special was just riveting.
-At this one location, I would estimate that I probably took 200 pictures, each and every picture being extraordinary in some way.
+From this one location, I probably took 200 pictures, each and every shot being extraordinary in some way.

-After getting back to our cruise port in Juneau, my daughter and I went for a late lunch at the Red Dog Saloon.
-The Red Dog is a bar that is cluttered full of interesting memorabilia, huge crowds, and downright fun.
+After getting back to our cruise port in Juneau, Peyton and I went for a late lunch at the Red Dog Saloon.
+The Red Dog Saloon is an Alaskan tradition; a bar that is cluttered full of interesting memorabilia, huge crowds, and plenty of fun.
 We grabbed the last two seats upstairs and within minutes of ordering our food, the “show” started.
-This place is a riot and the piano player/singer who did “Those Were the Days, My Friend” left a lifetime memory for the two of us.
-To this day, we request that song on every cruise we go on.
-Red Dog is purely for tourists but you cannot help but have a great time plus the food was better than average.
+Red Dog Saloon is a riot!
+The piano player/singer who did “Those Were the Days, My Friend” left a lifetime memory for the two of us.
+To this day, we still request that song on every cruise we go on.
+Red Dog Saloon is purely for tourists, but you cannot help but have a great time.
+Bonus, the food was better than average.

 Note: Please realize that all tours do not get lucky to see whales daily.
 It is stated on the tickets and in the contract with touring companies so do not just expect it to happen.